durangogt/aggravation/readme.md

     # simulate whole games and tally score
     #   * who wins the most? the player who starts first, etc...
     # update readme documentation
+    #
+    # A possible good game loop example is in fourinarow.py

 ```